At least eight killed in Chinese kindergarten blast; 65 injured

-BEIJING Eight people were killed and 65 injured on Thursday in an explosion at a kindergarten in eastern China that police have described as a "criminal" act, state media said.
+BEIJING (Reuters) - Eight people were killed and 65 injured on Thursday in an explosion at a kindergarten in eastern China that police have described as a "criminal" act, state media said.

 The official Xinhua news agency reported that police had made a preliminary judgement that the blast was a "criminal offence" and they had identified a suspect.